 As a part of the launch of the new mileage transfer partners available on the Capital One Venture card, the bank is offering a new limited time sign-up bonus starting today, November 13th for customers who apply directly through the CaptialOne.com website.
 During this limited-time offer, new Venture cardholders can earn 75,000 miles after spending $5,000 on purchases in the first 3 months of account opening.
 This deal is now dead.

-Click Here to learn more about the Capital One Venture card.
+Click Here to learn more about current offers for the Capital One Venture card.

 Additionally, the new transfer partners are not limited to only the Venture Rewards card.
 You will also be able to transfer miles from the no-annual-fee Capital One VentureOne Rewards card and the Capital One Spark Miles Select for business cards.
 The VentureOne card earns 1.25x miles per dollar spent on all purchases and the Spark Miles Select card earns 1.5x miles per dollar on all purchases.
 This translates to 0.94 or 1.12 airline miles after a transfer respectively.

 Click Here to learn more about the no-annual-fee Capital One VentureOne card.

 Capital One has done a fantastic job improving the Venture card over the past year.
 Not only did they just add transfer partners, but in August, they added a credit to receive free Global Entry or TSA PreCheck once every 4 years.
 Additionally, they added the ability to earn 10x points on hotel bookings at hotels.com in January.
 The most impressive part?
 They have made these changes without adjusting the $95 annual fee.

 While the new list of transfer partners isn’t the most exciting, you can still find plenty of value.
 We will cover this in more depth in an upcoming post.
 It is also worth noting that Capital One has indicated they plan to add additional partners on an ongoing basis.